 The children of Israel grew in number in Egypt but became enslaved by their Egyptian hosts.
 God revealed himself as the one true God through a series of miracles that led to Israel’s liberation from Egypt.
 God then made a covenant between himself and the nation of Israel.
 God’s revelation of himself to humanity, as these events show, has always centered on monotheism.

 He revealed himself to Moses as the God of Abraham, Isaac and Jacob.
 The name God called himself, “I am” (Exodus 3:14), implies that other gods do not exist in the same way God does.
 God is.
 They are not!

 Because Pharaoh refused to release Israel, God humbled Egypt with 10 miraculous plagues.
-Many of these plagues directly showed the impotence of Egypt's gods.
+Many of these plagues showed that Egypt’s gods had no power.
 For example, one of the Egyptian gods had a head in the shape of a frog.
-God's plague of frogs upon Egypt ridiculed the worship of that god.
+God’s plague of frogs upon Egypt ridiculed the worship of that god.

 The true God found – and lost

 God led the Israelites out of Egypt and to the foot of Mt.
 Sinai, where they ratified a covenant.
 God stressed in the first of his Ten Commandments that he alone was to be worshiped: “You shall have no other gods before me” (Exodus 20:3).
 The Second Commandment forbade the making or worshiping of idols (verses 4-5).